APogue/APogue.github.io/_posts/2025-10-07-ucr-analysis.md

         - Some mention of separate reporting funding initiatives on the FBI (BJS?) website but nothing specific, nothing CRO mentioned, and nothing that has had any kind of impact
     - It's insane to use voluntary reporting
         - A national coverage statistic treats reporting gaps as a single "batch" issue.
 It is unknown whether critical reporting gaps exist, and by grouping them with either low-crime gaps or gaps that can be accurately adjusted using estimation procedures, latent critical gaps are not being properly addressed.
-        - MS doesn't have a good history of reporting, any statistical adjustments are conservative.
-Judging from CDC, the reporting gaps are critical (requiring major changes).
+        - MS doesn't have good (same-year) reporting consistency or good peer reporting coverage, Judging from imputations.
+Any statistical adjustments are conservative.
+Judging from CDC assaults, reporting gaps are critical (requiring major changes).
 This can't be solved with modeling.
 Reporting must go up.
             - NY 2024 rural adjustment as an example
         - The funding structure is punative - they aren't reporting, they get less money, they can't *add agencies* and transition due to underfunding, they get proportionally less money as a result
 - Implications of the JAG formula